-The first program of its kind in Canada, the MClSc program is a one-year (three terms) course-based master's program offering an opportunity for experienced health-care professionals to obtain advanced training in a clinical specialty.
+The first program of its kind in Canada, the Advanced Health Care Practice (MClSc) program is a one-year (three terms) course-based master's program offering an opportunity for experienced health-care professionals to obtain advanced training in a clinical specialty.
 It is delivered using a combination of online courses and three on-site, one- to three-week residency periods during which clinical skills lectures and labs are provided.

-The MClSc programs offers two fields of study:
+The Advanced Health Care Practice program offers two fields of study:

-Prepares physiotherapists to be advanced clinicians in the assessment and treatment of neuromusular dysfuntion and provide effective management of complex clinical conditions
+Prepares physiotherapists to be advanced clinicians in the assessment and treatment of neuromuscular dysfunction and provide effective management of complex clinical conditions

 Students participate in three mandatory residency periods at Western in September (3.5 weeks), February (3 weeks) and July (2 weeks)

-Through clinical reasoning, evidence-based practice, and experienced orthopaedic practice, the physiotherapist will be able to use the skill of manipulation safely, effecitvley and appropriately in their own clinical practice
+Through clinical reasoning, evidence-based practice, and experienced orthopaedic practice, the physiotherapist will be able to use the skill of manipulation safely, effectively and appropriately in their own clinical practice

 Successful graduates are eligible to apply as a fellow in the Canadian Academy of Manipulative Physiotherapy (CAMPT)